What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Models

-Inspired by the process of how human experts generate questions in semi-structured interviews \cite{wilson2013interview}, we proposed a two-phase framework that can (i) carefully select an entity and a relation conditioned on the dialogue history (Section \ref{sec:selection}), and then (ii) generate a follow-up question which is triggered by the selected knowledge elements (Section \ref{sec:generation}).
-The overall structure of the proposed framework is shown in Figure \ref{fig:framework}.
+Inspired by how human experts generate questions in semi-structured interviews \cite{wilson2013interview}, we propose a two-staged framework (as shown in Fig. \ref{fig:framework}) that (i) selects an entity-relation pair as the question topic and focus that conditioned on the dialogue history (Sec. \ref{sec:selection}), and then (ii) generates a follow-up question that is triggered by the selected entity-relation pair (Sec. \ref{sec:generation}).